greaterodd/odd-trackr/README.md

-# Welcome to Odd Habit Trackr❤!
+# Welcome to Odd Habit Trackr ❤

 A modern, production-ready template for building full-stack React applications using React Router.